 - Rinse the inside of your nose with a nasal rinse to flush out pollens you have inhaled

 - Use a CERTIFIED asthma & allergy friendly® air cleaner (portable or whole house/HVAC)

 There are also options available to prevent or treat allergy symptoms:

-Talk with your doctor or health care provider months before the fall allergy season begins so you can discuss which treatment is right for you.
+Talk with your doctor before the allergy season begins to discuss which treatment is right for you.

-Our Fall Allergy Capitals report is an independent research project of AAFA.
+Our Spring Allergy Capitals report is an independent research project of AAFA.